 Ian McClure — Yale Institute for the Preservation of Cultural Heritage, New Haven

-Peter N. Miller — Bard Graduate Center, NYC
+Peter N. Miller — Bard Graduate Center

 Peta Motture — Victoria & Albert Museum, London

 Jonathan Prown — Chipstone Foundation, Milwaukee